 Location: Pagham, West Sussex

-My nineteenth stadium of 2016 was on Saturday 15th October at Nyetimber Lane in Pagham, West Sussex.
+My nineteenth new ground of 2016 was on Saturday 15th October at Nyetimber Lane in Pagham, West Sussex.
 The match was Pagham vs. Littlehampton Town in the Southern Combination League Premier Division.

 Nyetimber Lane is in a residential setting with houses to the north, south and east of the ground.
 Bordering the western side of the ground is Pagham Cricket Club which was in place before being joined by the football club in 1950.
 The nearest railway station is Bognor Regis three miles east of the ground.